Distributed k-Means and k-Median Clustering on General Topologies: Introduction

 Experimental results on large scale data sets show that our algorithm performs well in practice.
 For a fixed amount of communication, our algorithm outperforms other coreset construction algorithms.

 \littleheader{Comparison to Other Coreset Algorithms} Since coresets summarize local information they are a natural tool to use when trying to reduce communication complexity.
 If each node constructs an $\epsilon$-coreset on its local data, then the union of these coresets is clearly an $\epsilon$-coreset for the entire data set.
-Unfortunately the size of the coreset using this natural approach increases greatly with the number of nodes.
-More sophisticated approaches, such as \cite{zhang2008approximate} reduce the size of the global coreset by approximating the union of local coresets with another coreset.
-They assume nodes communicate over a rooted tree, with each node passing its coreset to its parent.
-Because the approximation factor of the constructed coreset depends on the quality of its component coresets, the accuracy a coreset needs (and thus the overall communication complexity) scales with the height of this tree.
-Although it is possible to find a spanning tree in any communication network, when the graph has large diameter every tree has large height.
-In particular many natural networks such as grid networks have a large diameter ($\Omega(\sqrt n)$ for grids) which greatly increases the size of coresets which must be communicated across the lower levels of the tree.
+Unfortunately the size of the coreset in this approach increases greatly with the number of nodes.